Apply for a Job

 Interns will observe Commission meetings, staff meetings, help manage air quality data, attend field investigations and participate in outreach opportunities.

 Interns will assist the Outreach Coordinator in our Outreach Program with the planning and execution of outreach events, social media, and marketing focused tasks.
 Ability to work some weekends and after hours is preferred.
+Familiarity with Photoshop and Microsoft Office is helpful.

 Interns will assist laboratory staff with chemical analysis of water, soil and air samples.
 This task involves preparation, analysis and cleanup of environmental samples for bacteria, metal, organic and nutrient content as well as general chemistry measurements.
 The lab work requires the ability to handle potentially hazardous chemicals with proper safety equipment.
 Preferred availability is Monday through Wednesday afternoons, for 3 to 4 hours per day.
 A chemistry or biology background is preferred.